 CFD for Automotive Industry

-The automotive sector with its very ambitious design targets and tight time deadlines utilizes CFD in many areas on daily basis.
-The topics such as chassis aerodynamics or IC combustion modeling are the most eminent example of flow simulations.
-However, fluid flow and heat transfer analysis occur in many other areas.
-They include:
+The automotive sector with its very ambitious design targets and tight time deadlines utilizes CFD in many areas on a daily basis.
+The topics such as chassis aerodynamics or IC combustion modeling are the most eminent examples of flow simulations.
+However, fluid flow and heat transfer analyses are utilized for many other purposes.

 - engine compartment cooling

 - fuel sloshing in the tanks